BobbyBurt/TappyTappyBoneyeard/LEVEL_EDITING.md

 ## Getting Started

-First, download the level editing [kit here](https://www.newgrounds.com/dump/item/d845da010a05d23f4ae6b3af63c7c539)
+First, download the level editing kit [here](https://www.newgrounds.com/dump/item/d845da010a05d23f4ae6b3af63c7c539)

 Included in this folder is a special build of the game which automatically loads a level for testing and includes the assets unique to the community level pack.
 To test your levels, you'll need to host this build on a local server.
-You can do that easily with the included in the folder called [miniweb.exe](https://miniweb.sourceforge.net/).
+You can do that easily with a program included in the folder called [miniweb.exe](https://miniweb.sourceforge.net/).
 Once you run it, beside `host:` you'll see an IP address / port.
 Copy and paste that into a web browser to run the game.

 Install the [Tiled map Editor](https://www.mapeditor.org/).
 Each level is a `.tmx` file. `example.tmx` can be used as a template, so copy / paste it whenever you want to make a new level.
 Open the file for the level you want to edit.